BAC Policy & Rates

-3. I require the owner, trainer or barn manager be present during the entire first evaluation and massage - owner does not need to be present after first massage
+I require the owner be present during the entire first evaluation and massage - owner does not need to be present after first massage

 More frequent massages in the beginning of your horse's therapy plan are sometimes needed if your horse is in a considerable amount of pain, discomfort, severe muscle tightness in order to accelerate and start to resolve your horse's issues sooner than later.
 Some clients will do a few massages within the first month to relieve the extreme muscle tightness but this is not a guarantee that your horse will be completely pain free and perfectly symmetrical after the 3rd massage.
 The client will have homework to do as well in between massages such as groundwork exercises, stretching, hiring a saddle fitter, working with a certified riding instructor if not already.
 As the issues begin to resolve, then we can start to spread out the massages further and further apart ideally no longer than about once every 8 weeks (2 mos) but that all depends on your horse's condition.
 Every horse's case is different.

-Areas served - mostly Massachusetts and Rhode Island - occasionally CT, VT and NH if massaging a large group of horses over the course of 1 to 2 days or a weekend
+Areas served - Massachusetts and Rhode Island - occasionally CT, VT and NH if massaging a large group of horses over the course of 1 to 2 days or an entire weekend

 *Equine massage therapy is NOT a substitute for veterinary care